mmun/use-deps/README.md

 ## Prior art

-Check out https://github.com/kentcdodds/use-deep-compare-effect for a similar approach.
+Check out https://github.com/kentcdodds/use-deep-compare-effect and https://github.com/streamich/react-use/blob/master/src/useDeepCompareEffect.ts for a similar approach.

-This difference between these libraries is that this library can be used with an equality function and any dependency array-accepting hook, at the cost of some extra verbosity.
+The main difference is that `useDeps` can be used with any equality function and any dependency array-accepting hook at the cost of being a little more verbose.